Introduction

 Final Thoughts

-Opening a checking account in Utah usually requires just a few basic items: identification, personal information, and sometimes a small opening deposit.
+Opening a checking account in Utah typically requires a government-issued ID, personal information, and, in some cases, a minimum opening deposit.

-By understanding what you need to open a checking account in Utah ahead of time, you can usually complete the process quickly, whether you apply online or in person.
+By understanding what you need to open a checking account in Utah before you apply, you can help avoid delays and make the account-opening process smoother, whether you choose to apply online or visit a branch.

-If you are ready to get started, our guide on how to open a bank account in Utah explains the step-by-step process most banks and credit unions follow.
+If you’re ready to move forward, our guide on how to open a bank account in Utah walks through the steps most banks and credit unions follow when opening a new account.